Merlijnv/merlijnv.github.io/_pages/project/research.md

 *What vulnerabilities can be found in the Air-quality and smart screen projects?*
 _The Air-quality and smart screen are part of our project, we will partially base our guidelines on the results of the vulnerability assessment of these two projects._

+We used the following research methods:

-Lab: Security test
+- Lab: Security test
-Workshop: Code review
+- Workshop: Code review
-Showroom: Ethical check
+- Showroom: Ethical check

 ### Lab: Security test